Developmental Goals for Third Graders

 - Cooperate and work well in groups

-- Bite off more than he or she can chew
+- Overestimate abilities and bite off more than he or she can chew

 - Begin to master basic academic skills and feel a sense of competence with cognitive skills